torquebox/torquebox.org/news/2011-07-07-the-future-is-now.md

 <pre class="syntax ruby">future = @aerocar.recharge_battery

 # each call pops the next status off of the queue, and
-# returns nil if no status is available
+# returns the most recent status if no new status messages
+# have been received
 puts future.status
 puts future.status
 puts future.status</pre>